css-hooks/css-hooks/docs/setup/index.md

 </details>

 <details>
-<summary>Using `@css-hooks/core` directly</summary>

-If you are using `@css-hooks/core` rather than a framework-specific flavor of CSS Hooks, then you will first need to create a `createHooks` function tailored to your use case.

-In this case, call the `buildHooksSystem` function to produce `createHooks`:
+<summary>From the core package</summary>

+If you're using the core package, create a `createHooks` function:

 ```typescript
 // src/css.ts